We may earn a commission when you buy through links in our articles. Learn more.

-The best trading card games, CCGs, and living card games in 2024, for Magic: The Gathering fans, Yugioh duelists, and Pokémon TCG purists.
+The best TCGs and collectible card games in 2024, from classics Magic: The Gathering and Pokémon cards to up-and-comers like One Piece TCG.

 What are the best trading card games (TCGs) in 2024?
 It’s a tough field.
 We’ve played an awful lot of collectible card games (CCGs) over the years, with countless publishers looking to bottle the same lightning as Richard Garfield’s Magic: The Gathering, recreate the collectible joy of Pokémon cards, or match Yu-Gi-Oh! cards’ surrealist shenanigans – and some have succeeded.
 This guide profiles the best trading card games around, to help you pick your next cardboard adventure.